Indigenous-plant relationships and agriculture

 Bridge-to-Land-Water-Sky Living Lab

 From 2023 to 2025 I worked as a Living Skies Postdoctoral Fellow with the BTLWS Living Lab at the University of Saskatchewan.
-My role focused on Indigenous agriculture on the northern plains prior to European colonization using innovative archaeological approaches.
+My role focused on Indigenous agriculture on the northern plains prior to European colonization using innovative archaeological science approaches.

 Create a free website with Framer, the website builder loved by startups, designers and agencies.